Roboy/roboy_error_detection/README.md

 # Roboy error detection

-# Roboy System Notifications Module
+# Roboy Error Detection Module

 This module helps you to send system messages in a very easy way.